 How to Ask Someone to Be a Reference

 Asking well matters.
 A surprised reference who was not briefed on the role will give generic answers.
 A prepared reference who knows what to emphasize will help you stand out.
+For the full script and follow-up timing, see our guide on how to ask for a reference.

 Email Template: Asking for a Reference